ShadowDraco/horned-beasts/README.md

-# Showing off different animals with horns
+# Showing off different animals with horns and some information about them!

 This project was bootstrapped with Create React App.